SalesforceFoundation/NPSP/Contributor/Force.com-IDE-Setup.md

 ![Selecting ANT Targets in Eclipse](img/eclipse-ant-targets.png)

 Note: The task in blue is the default one, which will be run by Ant if you do not specify any when running it.

+You're all done and ready to [do the work!](Contributor/Do-the-Work.html)